cranndarach/git-tutorial/04-working-with-remotes.md

 ## Pushing to a remote

-Now, you'll want to get your repository onto the remote.
+Now, you'll want to update the new remote repository so that it mirrors your local repository.
 This is called `push`ing.

-The first time you push, you will want to use
+The first time you push, enter:

 ```sh
 git push -u origin master
 ```

 `master` is the name of the **branch** that you are on.
-Branching will be covered later, but in short, it allows you to copy the repo at a certain point so that you can make changes in one branch but not another.
-By default, the main branch in a repository is called *master*.
+Branching will be covered in the next step, but in short, it allows you to copy the repo at a certain point so that you can make changes in one branch but not another.
+By default, the main branch in a repository is called "master".

 The `-u` option means "set upstream," meaning that it tells git to set up the current branch to track any changes on its remote counterpart, and vice versa.
-It pairs your local branch `master` with the remote branch `origin/master` so that for future pushes, you can just run `git push` by itself without any extra arguments.
+This pairs your local branch `master` with the remote branch `origin/master` so that for future pushes, you can just run `git push` by itself without any extra arguments.
 But nothing bad will happen if you still run `git push [-u] origin master` each time.

 ### Integrating this into your workflow